-Our Midrange Hunter deck list guide for The Boomsday Project expansion features the best deck list for the archetype.
+Our Midrange Hunter deck list guide for the Rastakhan’s Rumble expansion features the best deck list for the archetype.
 This guide includes Mulligans, Gameplay Strategy, Card Substitutions, and Combos/Synergies!

 Introduction to Midrange Hunter

 Midrange Hunter is one of the oldest archetypes in Hearthstone, dating as far as early 2014 (LifeCoach’s “Sunshine Hunter”).
 It was present in nearly every meta in one form or the other, but always with a similar basic strategy and Beast synergies.

 This archetype wasn’t doing very well in the last few months.
 While it was still a solid choice in the lower ranks, the faster meta made it obsolete if you wanted to climb higher.
 Situation has changed in Rastakhan’s Rumble.
 A Beast-only build based around Master's Call emerged and is doing quite fine.
 While according to the stats it’s the weakest of the popular Hunter archetypes, it’s still solid and (importantly) a great budget option, since it can be built on a very low budget.